2007 B.S. Psychology, Indiana University

 Cindy Tsotsoros, MS

-Cindy Tsotsoros is a third-year experimental psychology graduate student with research interests include cognitive development and working memory among older adults.
+Cindy Tsotsoros is a fourth-year experimental psychology graduate student with research interests include cognitive development and working memory among older adults.
 With a master’s degree in gerontology, Cindy’s research primarily focuses on older adults and the aging brain.
 Currently, her projects examine time perspective, social isolation, psychosocial well-being, and brain derived neurotrophic factor (BDNF) that affect health.
 When not at school, you can find Cindy crafting, gardening, knitting, or felting alpaca hair!

 Email Download CV